-9. CONCLUSIONS
+10. CONCLUSIONS

 Research in wireless sensor networks has been very active.
 Most of the published work studies an individual protocol and performs evaluations via simulations.
-In contrast, in this work we implement an entire integrated suite of protocols and application modules and evaluate the performance on a system composed of 70 MICA2 motes in a realistic outdoor setting.
-Empirical results identify the capability of the MICA2 radio, the value of in-network aggregation with respect to transmission overhead, false alarm processing and application layer tracking latency, and the value of power management.
+In contrast, in VigilNet, we implement an entire integrated suite of protocols and application modules and evaluate the performance extensively on a system composed of 70 MICA2 motes in a realistic outdoor setting.
+Empirical results identify the capability of the MICA2 radio, localization and routing performance, the value of innetwork aggregation, false alarm processing and application layer tracking latency, and the value of power management.
 Design decisions and how those decisions were influenced by the empirical data were described.
 Key lessons learned were also itemized.
 From our experience in building and analyzing this system it is clear that key realistic hardware, software and environmental issues must not be ignored in developing usable solutions.
-This includes realism of sensor performance, asymmetries in communication, false alarms, and race conditions.
+This includes sensor performance, asymmetries in communication, false alarms, and race conditions.

-10. FUTURE WORK
+11. FUTURE WORK

-System design and engineering is one of the keys to bring sensor network paradigm into reality.
-The system described in this paper is still an ongoing prototype.
+The system described in this paper is still an ongoing project.
 Many outstanding design issues are yet to be resolved.
-We are currently investigating 1) target classification under constraint resources through collaborative data fusion, 2) the possibility to design a more aggressive power management strategy with passive wake-up capabilities [8], 3) approaches to build extremely robust routing infrastructure, which can survive under hostile environments, 4) a practical localization scheme and 5) a scalable architecture up to thousands of nodes while maintaining operational performance requirement.
+We are currently investigating 1) target classification under constrained resources through collaborative data fusion, 2) a more aggressive power management strategy with passive wake-up capabilities [Gu and Stankovic 2004], 3) approaches to build extremely robust routing infrastructure, which can survive under hostile environments and 4) a scalable architecture up to thousands of nodes while maintaining operational performance requirements.